 Williams, who underwent a second epidural to address a herniated disc in his lower back, will likely start training camp on the Chargers' PUP list, NFL Network's Mike Garafolo reports.

 Moreover, ESPN's Adam Schefter ominously notes that the rookie wideout may eventually require a back procedure that would derail the first-rounder's 2017 campaign.
 Such an outcome is not a lock, and hinges on how well Williams responds to his recent epidural, but until there's added clarity on his status, the 22-year-old wideout is looking like a risky option in fantasy drafts.

 Williams (back) may be a candidate for the physically unable to perform list if his injury continues to linger into training camp, ESPN's Eric D. Williams reports.

-While the team remains hopeful Williams will be ready for the start of training camp, it seems increasingly likely the No. 7 overall pick in the 2017 Draft could miss time after suffering a mild disk herniation during the first practice of rookie minicamp.
-With Williams on the mend, look for Tyrell Williams and Travis Benjamin to benefit from the additional practice reps, with the former garnering for the No. 2 WR role behind Keenan Allen.
+While the team remains hopeful Williams will be ready for the start of training camp, it seems increasingly likely the No. 7 overall pick in the 2017 draft could miss time after suffering a mild disk herniation during the first practice of rookie minicamp.
+With Williams on the mend, look for Tyrell Williams and Travis Benjamin to benefit from the additional practice reps, with the former seeking out the No. 2 WR role behind Keenan Allen.